Andreas Nordebäck

 Andreas Nordebäck (born 12 March 2004) is a Swedish figure skater.
-He is the 2022 CS Ice Challenge silver medalist and the 2022 CS Finlandia Trophy bronze medalist.
+He is the 2022 Ice Challenge silver medalist and the 2022 Finlandia Trophy bronze medalist.

 On the junior level, Nordebäck is the 2022 JGP Czech Republic bronze medalist, a two-time Swedish junior national champion, and finished in the top 10 at the 2022 World Junior Figure Skating Championships.

 Personal life

 Nordebäck was born on 12 March 2004 in Solna, Sweden, a municipality of Stockholm.